pchiorean/Indentz/lib/README.md

 };
 ```

-Blank lines and those prefixed with `#` are ignored.
+Blank lines and those starting with `#` are ignored.
 A line ending in `\` continues on the next line.

 Use `@defaults` to include the global default (see `getDataFile()`), or `@include path/to/another.tsv` for other file.
 The path can be absolute, or relative to the data file; a default path can be set with `@includepath path/to`.